 - Use a non-slip mat in the bath as emollients can make the bath slippery

-- Wash clothes just in water, or in the minimum effective quantity of non-biological, unperfumed washing powder.
+- Wash clothes just in water or non-biological, unperfumed washing powder.
 If you do use powder, give clothes an extra rinse.
 Avoid fabric conditioners

 - Wear cotton (100% organic if possible as these garments will not have pesticide residues on them) or silk next to the skin.
 Wool and man-made fibres can irritate the skin.
 Use cotton sheets and duvet covers in beds